phil294/GitLG/README.md

 		"default": ""
 	},
 	"git-log--graph.git-path": {
 		"description": "Absolute path to the git executable.
-If not set, it is expected to be on your $PATH.", "type": "string",
+If not set, the value of `git.path` is used or else it is expected to be on your $PATH.", "type": "string",
 		"default": ""
 	},